johnfedoruk/bangular/aio/content/guide/forms.md

 <div class="callout is-important">

   <header>
-    Angular forms don't require a style library
+    Bangular forms don't require a style library
   </header>

-  Angular makes no use of the `container`, `form-group`, `form-control`, and `btn` classes or the styles of any external library.
-Angular apps can use any CSS library or none at all.
+  Bangular makes no use of the `container`, `form-group`, `form-control`, and `btn` classes or the styles of any external library.
+Bangular apps can use any CSS library or none at all.

 </div>